-Attach the 3.5mm phono plug connector of your JMI Motofocus or other electric focuser (optional accessories) here.
+If you have a motorized focuser with a DC synchronous motor (like the JMI Motofocus), you can attach the 3.5mm phono plug connector here.
+This connector can NOT be used with motorized focusers that use stepper motors as they require their own separate drivers.
 Refer to the section regarding focus adjustment in the GTO Keypad Manual for instructions on using the keypad controller to adjust focus.
-Alternatively, you can verbally control the focus using the Focus Mode of DigitalSky Voice software.
+Alternatively, you can verbally control compatible focus motors using the Focus Mode of DigitalSky Voice software.